KingKnecht/OpenTx-Lua/README.md

     * Due the limitation to five options of Lua widget scripts, the second sweet spot needs to be defined in code.

 I have developed this gauge for my iGyro 3e where I can adjust the gain via slider.
 A negative value is activating heading mode and a positive value is activating damping mode.
-Middle postion means the gyro is not active.
+Middle position means the gyro is not active.
 The sweet spots are to remember my favorite positions.